Posted Thursday 5 March 2020

 Kingston University staff and students have paid tribute to Kingston Business School student Niloufar Ebrahim at a special memorial service attended by friends and family members.

-Niloufar was one of the passengers on the Ukraine International Airlines flight that crashed in Iran in January, just three weeks after her wedding celebrations.
+Niloufar was one of the passengers on the Ukraine International Airlines flight downed in Iran in January, just three weeks after her wedding celebrations.
 She was returning with her husband Saeed Tahmasebi Khademasadi to London to start their married life together at the time of the tragedy and had been due to graduate earlier this year after completing an MSc in Occupational and Business Psychology.

 Remembered by her family as an enthusiastic, hardworking and driven student, Niloufar began her Masters at Kingston University after completing a computer engineering degree in Iran.
 She enjoyed caring for others and had been looking forward to starting her career after graduating, having undertaken charity work for not-for-profit international development organisation Voluntary Service Overseas (VSO) alongside her studies.

 Among those attending the ceremony at the Kingston Hill campus on Saturday 29 February were Niloufar's parents Shahin and Masood, Saeed's parents Sara and Ardeshir and Saeed's sister Sally.

 Also present were some of Niloufar's course mates, current and former staff members from across the University who wanted to pay their respects, as well as dissertation supervisor Taslim Tharani, who remembered Niloufar as a warm, fun and kind student with a beautiful smile.

 Memories of Niloufar were shared by her loved ones during the service, while a poem by former staff member Dr Bahram Ghiassee was read aloud.
 A plaque remembering Niloufar was then added to the campus' memorial garden and purple and white rose bushes planted in her memory.